-1. Defendants Instant Brands designs, manufactures, markets, imports, distributes, and sells a wide range of consumer kitchen products, including the subject "Instant Pot Programmable Electric Pressure Cooker," which specifically includes the Model Number Duo Black SS 60 (referred to hereafter as "pressure cooker(s)") that is at issue in this case.
+- 1. Defendant Instant Brands designs, manufactures, markets, imports, distributes, and sells a wide range of consumer kitchen products, including the subject "Instant Pot Pro Crisp Multi-Use Pressure Cooker & Air Fryer," which specifically includes the Model Number Pro Crisp AF 8 (referred to hereafter as "pressure cooker(s)") that is at issue in this case. - 2.
+Defendant touts the "safety" of its pressure cookers, and states that the cookers cannot be opened while in use.
+Despite Defendant's claims of "safety," they designed, manufactured, marketed, imported, distributed, and sold, both directly and through third-party retailers, a product that suffers from serious and dangerous defects.
+Said defects cause significant risk of bodily harm and injury to consumers.